 Christopher Wickham was wrongfully convicted in 1997 of two counts of aggravated sexual assault in Salt Lake City.
 He spent approximately 15 years in prison and was placed on the sex offender registry.

-Rocky Mountain Innocence Center began investigating Wickham’s claim of innocence five years ago, and in 2018, attorneys from the Salt Lake City office of Stoel Rives joined them in litigating the case which ultimately showed Wickham to be innocent of all charges.
+Rocky Mountain Innocence Center began investigating Wickham’s claim of innocence in 2013, and five years later, attorneys from the Salt Lake City office of Stoel Rives joined them in litigating the case, which ultimately showed Wickham to be innocent of all charges.

 This is the story of Michael W. Thompson, who was found guilty on two charges of forcible sodomy on May 16, 2008.
 He was sentenced to two concurrent terms of no less than five years to life in prison.